benjymous/annotations/sandman/sandman.54.md

   two officials.
     Chuang Tzu said, "Go away!
 I'll drag my tail in the mud!"

         panel 8: I seem to remember seeing a picture of Jesus standing on a mountain-top, in a similar pose.
 That this panel might be a reference to that picture is confirmed by Prez' beard & hair, which is very similar to Roman Catholic pictures of Jesus.

 Page 18 panel 3: Given all the smiley faces, this visual reference to _Watchmen_ was surely inevitable.
         panel 4: The assassin looks like Abraham Lincoln (or is wearing an Abe mask).
 Lincoln was also shot & killed, but that was in a theatre, not outside.
 Also, the blood coming out of Prez' body resembles the red & white stripes on the US flag.

 Page 19 panel 5: As was mentioned in the "Orpheus" special, we all meet Death when we are born.

-Page 20 panel 4: A reference to the "Blind Watchmaker" theory: just as the existance of a watch implies the existance of a watchmaker, so does the existance of complex human beings imply the existance of a divine Creator.
+Page 20 panel 4: A reference to the "Blind Watchmaker" theory: just as the existence of a watch implies the existence of a watchmaker, so does the existence of complex human beings imply the existence of a divine Creator.
 Again, continuing the religious overtones of this story.
         panel 9: Note the smiley face over the gate.

 Page 21 panel 2: A reference to the parable of the talents; specifically Matthew 25:21.

 Page 24 panel 1: Among the contents of the chest in 27:20:1 was a pocket watch.
 Perhaps the same one?
         panel 5: "...and that this time he will not come to just one America, but to all of them."
 An allusion to Jesus, perhaps, who was to become a saviour to the *world*, and not just of *Israel*, as the Jews once thought.
 "Others say that he waits to be born once more..."
 (A little more uncertain, this one.)
 King Arthur is said to be waiting on the Isle of